 But if you’re up for a feast with family or friends, Kam’s Roast can more than deliver.
 The appetizers, whether it’s the crunchy and refreshing Marinated Cucumber With Vinegar and Garlic, the Poached Seasonal Vegetables that are cooked to just the right crispness, or the velvety soft Marinated Tofu, are the perfect light teasers to the bolder flavors up ahead.
 Also, if you’re typically turned off by the distinct flavor of Century Egg, the rich egg is served with pickled ginger here, with a sharp tang to mellow it down.

 Once your palate’s refreshed enough, it’s time for the main event.
 The Roast Duck isn’t your typical Peking duck with the crispy skin and fat that feels like an oncoming heart attack.
 Instead, the duck meat is tender, with skin that’s on the juicy side but still succulent.
 Be sure to drizzle the accompanying plum sauce on top for a sweet contrast to the duck’s salty bite.

-Left: Regular Cha Siu, Right: Toro Cha Siu
+Left: Regular Char Siu, Right: Toro Char Siu